 The goal of psychodrama therapy is to help individuals process memories and emotions in a unique and cathartic way: acting!

-In psychodrama therapy, a small group of people is led by a therapist through different dramatic exercises.
+In psychodrama therapy, a group therapy program is led by a therapist through different dramatic exercises.
 Such exercises may include:

 Spontaneity and creativity are highly encouraged during psychodrama therapy.
 There are no scripts to work from.

-Psychodrama therapy can be carried out with families or with several unrelated individuals.
+Psychodrama therapy can be carried out in family therapy treatment program or with several unrelated individuals.
 The key roles in any psychodrama session are:

 The stage is a safe place in which the protagonist’s past memories or experiences are recreated.
 Future or hypothetical scenarios can also be played out.

 - Warm-up — The protagonist briefly explores feelings and experiences that will be addressed on stage; the director gives everyone their roles.